Product Support & Resources

 Evacuate the building immediately.
 Do not operate lights, electronics, or phones.
 Once safely outside, call 9-1-1 or your local gas utility to report the leak.

-Why shouldn’t I test the alarm using gas?
+Why shouldn’t I test the alarm using natural gas?

 Are DeNova Detect alarms UL listed and NFPA 715 compliant?